 In addition to increased flexibility, accessibility, availability, scalability, and more, one of the most attractive benefits of embracing cloud computing is supposed to be reduced costs and increased ROI.
 In fact, Nucleus Research reports that the average return on cloud deployments is 4.01 times the ROI of traditional on-premises solutions and that the cloud allows organizations to recover their investment 2.5 faster than on-premises options.

 Unfortunately, many enterprises flocked to the public cloud without taking time to think about the what and why.
 Random acts of lifting and shifting resulted in massive cost overruns and blowback on public cloud use.
-At the same time, the costs associated with private cloud and VMware-based infrastructures are often hard for enterprises to quantify.
+At the same time, the costs associated to build private cloud and VMware-based infrastructures are often hard for enterprises to quantify.

 If you are finding yourself unhappy with your public cloud ROI and looking to understand on-prem cost accountability, then consider these best practices for hybrid cloud cost optimization: